 People who receive an ICD have generally had a prior heart attack, have a significantly damaged heart, show brief bursts of abnormal rhythm when on a heart monitor, and have successfully undergone electrophysiology testing to rule out other dangerous rhythm abnormalities.
 Only about 10 percent of all heart attack patients end up needing an ICD.

 The ICD must be implanted surgically.
 There are a number of different surgical options available to accomplish this.
+Learn more about living with an ICD.

 When the heart’s electrical system malfunctions, it can result in an abnormally slow heart rate (bradycardia) or an abnormally rapid rhythm (tachycardia).
 Most pacemakers are designed to correct bradycardias.
 Left untreated, bradycardias can cause weakness, fatigue, lightheadedness, dizziness, loss of consciousness, or even death.
 When used properly, pacemakers can correct the problem.